cakephp/docs/en/development/debugging.rst

 FILTER_VALIDATE_BOOLEAN),`` in **config/app.php** file to ensure that ``debug`` is a boolean.

-The following configuration options in your **config/app.php** to change how ``Debugger`` behaves:
+The following configuration options can be set in **config/app.php** to change how ``Debugger`` behaves:

 - ``Debugger.editor`` Choose the which editor URL format you want to use.